A shipping box has a length of 7.00 in., a width of 6.00 in., and... | Channels for Pearson+

 Unit Conversion

-Unit conversion is the process of converting a quantity expressed in one unit to another unit.
-In this case, converting inches to centimeters is necessary, as the question asks for the width of the box in centimeters.
-The conversion factor is that 1 inch equals 2.54 centimeters, which allows for accurate measurement across different unit systems.
+Unit conversion is the process of converting a measurement from one unit to another.
+In this case, converting inches to centimeters is necessary, as 1 inch is equal to 2.54 centimeters.
+Understanding how to perform this conversion is essential for accurately determining the dimensions of the box in the required unit.

 Recommended video: